derpyasianpanda/mechanical-keyboard-sim/README.md

 keyboard's sounds so that a user can "test" out what a certain switch can sound like

-Confirmed to work only on Windows.
+Confirmed to work only on Windows (maybe Linux after switching to threads).
 If you know of a good Python library that can play sounds cross-platform, please tell me (or pull request :D)